OpenLiberty/ci.gradle/docs/installFeature.md

 ### Dependencies

 The Liberty Gradle plugin defines the `libertyFeature` dependency configuration for installing features.
-If the `java` plugin is applied in the build, then the `libertyFeature` configuration extends from the `java` plugin's `compileOnly` configuration to provide WebSphere Application Server Liberty API, SPI, and  Java specification dependencies.
+If the `java` plugin is applied in the build, then the `libertyFeature` configuration extends from the `java` plugin's `compileOnly` configuration to provide Liberty API, SPI, and  Java specification dependencies.

 The `libertyFeature` dependency configuration can install features in Liberty runtime versions 18.0.0.2 and above.
 Use the `io.openliberty.features` group for Open Liberty features, or the `com.ibm.websphere.appserver.features` group for WebSphere Liberty features.